-The United States Sentencing Guidelines is a system that federal judges around the United States use to calculate an advisory sentencing range for defendants.
+The United States Sentencing Guidelines is a system that federal judges around the United States use to calculate an advisory federal criminal sentencing range for defendants.

-The guideline sentencing range is called advisory because it is not mandatory – rather, it is a suggested sentencing range of incarceration for the judge to consider along with other sentencing factors.
+The guideline sentencing range is called advisory because it is not mandatory — rather, it is a suggested federal criminal sentencing range of incarceration for the judge to consider along with other sentencing factors.

-For example, in a health care fraud case, a defendant’s advisory sentencing guideline range might be 24 to 30 months of incarceration.
-The federal judge is not obligated to sentence the defendant within this range, but this range is an important factor in the judge’s sentencing decision.
+For example, in a federal health care fraud case, a defendant's advisory federal criminal sentencing guideline range might be 24 to 30 months of incarceration.
+The federal judge is not obligated to sentence the defendant within this range, but this range is an important factor in the judge's sentencing decision.

 How Do the United States Sentencing Guidelines Work?

-The sentencing guidelines are designed to take into account the seriousness of an offense, as well as a Defendant’s criminal history.
+The federal criminal sentencing guidelines are designed to take into account the seriousness of an offense, as well as a Defendant's criminal history.

 What is a Minimum Mandatory Sentence?